Temperance movement in India: History

 The Woman's Christian Temperance Union (WCTU) became established in India, printing the Indian Temperance News and White Ribbon.
 It aided Indians, both Christian and non-Christian, in fighting against alcohol.
 J.H.
 Chitamber, the wife of India's first bishop of the Methodist Episcopal Church, served as the president of the WCTU during this time.

 The temperance movement in India became closely tied with the Indian independence movement as Mahatma Gandhi viewed alcohol as being a foreign importation.
 He viewed foreign rule as the reason that national prohibition was not yet established at his time.
 Starting in 1914, Indians peacefully picketed saloons under Gandhi's direction, which resulted in decreased alcohol consumption among Indians.

 Upon India's independence in 1947, several states implemented prohibition, with some, such as Gujarat introducing it later.

 In 2016, many women blamed in the state of Tamil Nadu alcohol for societal ills, such as domestic violence, and thus took to the polls to elect a pro-prohibition leader.
-Their effort succeeded and when Jayaram Jayalalithaa was voted in, she shutdown five hundred liquor shops on her first day in office.
+Their effort succeeded and when former Chief Minister J Jayalalithaa was voted in, she shutdown five hundred liquor shops on her first day in office.
 In 2017, women agitated for temperance and the prohibition of alcohol in the state of Bihar; they campaigned for the election of Nitish Kumar, who upon the request of women, pledged that he would prohibit alcohol.
 Since signing prohibition legislation, "Murders and gang robberies are down almost 20 percent from a year earlier, and riots by 13 percent.
 Fatal traffic accidents fell by 10 percent."